Pain can stem from many different causes and make even everyday activities cumbersome.

 While researchers are not yet sure exactly how aromatherapy really works, the theory is that our sense of smell works to stimulate the part of our brain that activates relaxation and promotes healing.

-Some people like to add a few drops of oils to their pillow to help them sleep at night.
+Some people like to add a few drops of oils to their pillows to help them sleep at night.

 Diffuser Blend For Migraines